kesondrakey/kesondrakey.github.io/TowerComparisons_TEST.md

 </div>

-</div> <!-- This is the closing tag for content div under Temperature -->
+</div> <!-- This is the closing tag for content div under wind -->
-</div> <!-- This is the closing tag for collapsibleContainer div under Temperature -->
+</div> <!-- This is the closing tag for collapsibleContainer div under wind -->

 <div class="collapsibleContainer">